isobelpepp/bank-tech-test/README.md

 - Records the date of interactions ✅
 - Can access a formatted version of my bank statement ✅
 - Data can be kept in memory ✅
-  - Option to save statement ✅
-  - Option to load statement ✅

 - After these were all implemented I dealt with separation of concerns and split up the bank class into two different classes
-  - This helped to address the different elements of interacting with a bank account and of keeping a history of interactions that are able to be saved or loaded
+  - This helped to address the different elements of interacting with a bank account and of keeping a history of interactions
 - And I tackled some edge cases:
   - Will not let you withdraw more money than is in your bank account
   - Will not take input that isn't a float or an integer
   - Will not take negative numbers
-  - Will not load a statement if it doesn't exist

 ### Example